 Have you ever partied in an oasis?
 Huacachina is one of the best places to visit in Peru!

 A small (party?) town surrounded by large sand dunes, itching for you to board (or ski!) down.

-There are a plethora of companies looking to take you to the dunes but for the authentic experience choose one which offers appropriate gear (authentic boards and boots) and the opportunity to ski.
+There are many companies looking to take you to the dunes, but for the authentic experience, choose one which offers appropriate gear (authentic boards and boots) and the opportunity to ski.

 Mode of transport?

 Buggies!
 Huacachina is a fun place to spend a weekend if you want to relax by the pool (Banana’s Adventures Hostel) or have some drinks.